 1. Schedule an Appointment

 Appointments may be made by calling 419-895-1700 ext.
 17002 or ext.
 17000.
 The office hours for the board of education during the school year are from 7:30 a.m. until 4:00 p.m.
 Summer office hours may change.
 Walk-ins are accepted, but an appointment will help ensure that someone is available to assist with your registration.
+Only a parent, guardian, or legal custodian may enroll a child.

 2. Gather your paperwork and complete the Pre-registration Packet